rkandas/ModPDFiumSharp/README.md

 # ModPDFiumSharp
-Subset of <a href="https://github.com/ArgusMagnus/PDFiumSharp">PDFiumSharp</a> repo with fixes for Page Bitmap rotation.
+Subset of <a href="https://github.com/ArgusMagnus/PDFiumSharp">PDFiumSharp</a> repo with fixes for Page Bitmap rotation and added few additional wrapper methods.

 ## Changes from original repo:
 1. Updated FPDF_RenderPageBitmapWithMatrix method to Marshal the Structs into IntPtr before making the Native call